No Match Found

-In the tax function of the future, it will be possible to immediately translate data into fiscal insights which can be used to make better and faster strategic and operational decisions.
-At the moment, the tax function only uses data that is produced or managed by others.
-Access to relevant fiscal data is difficult and limited, and data is not always immediately suitable for fiscal analyses.
-One of the commonly used solutions for this problem involves setting up a Tax Data Hub.
-However, this is not something that can be realised quickly.
+In the tax function of the future, it will be possible to convert data directly into tax insights that will allow organisations to take better and faster strategic and operational decisions.
+At present, the tax function is still only a consumer of data produced and managed by others.
+Access to tax-relevant data is limited and anything but easy, and the data is not immediately suitable for tax analyses.
+A solution to this problem is often sought in setting up a so-called Tax Data Hub.
+Yet this is no simple task.

-In the past, tax specialists saw data as nothing more than a static collection of figures used for annual accounts and tax returns.
-However, by quickly gaining an ever evolving insight into relevant data, people can make a strategic contribution at various levels.
+Previously, tax consultants considered data little more than a static collection of figures used for financial statements and tax returns.
+But being able to gain a faster and ongoing insight into relevant data allows for a strategic contribution at a number of levels.

 The first step involves collecting the right figures.
-IT specialists have developed scripts for this specific purpose, which can be used to easily extract required data from all major (ERP) systems (incl.
-SAP, Oracle and JD Edwards).
-Data can also be collected from more unstructured data sources.
-Collected raw data can then be transformed into a form that can be used by the tax department.
-It is then loaded into one of the data analysis solutions to obtain relevant insights.
+Our IT specialists have developed special scripts for this that allow us to simply extract the required data from all large ERP and other systems (including SAP, Oracle and JD Edwards).
+Our data can also be collected from unstructured sources, etc. The collected raw data is then transformed to a form that is practicable for the tax department.
+Subsequently, these data are loaded in one of the data analysis solutions to yield relevant insights.

-´Data analytics is not just something for the future.
+‘Data analytics is no longer something we can only hope the future will bring.
 Curious?
-We can work together to develop a proof of concept in a single day.´
+Together we will develop a proof of concept in a single day.’

-Visualisations from a single data source will shed new light on your figures.
-Gain strategic insights by combining several data sources.
-And how about benchmarking your figures against those of other players in your sector?
-You can easily create your own dashboard and select specific filters for the data you have selected.
-Our specialists can demonstrate some of the possibilities and, if necessary, can train someone from your organisation to use the tool.
+Visualisations from a single data source already shed new light on your figures.
+Combine multiple data sources and strategic insights present themselves.
+For example, a benchmark of your figures with those of other parties in your sector.
+You can simply build a dashboard yourself with filters for selected data.
+Our specialists can demonstrate to you all the various possibilities and also train someone at your organisation to operate the tool if you wish.

-Scenario analysis is one of the most important elements in the strategic decision-making process.
-Traditionally, this involves using MS Excel.
-To take the next step in scenario analysis, we have developed our own digital solution where the knowledge of our various specialists has been bundled.
-Our Financial Drawing Board offers you a blank canvas, where you can literally ‘draw’ your current financial and fiscal situation.
-This can be the starting point for a journey through time, involving the various changes in your organisation or forecast of your figures.
+Scenario analysis is one of the most important aspects in the strategic decision-making process.
+Traditionally, MS Excel is the program used to perform this.
+To take the next step in scenario analysis, we have developed our own digital solution which brings together the knowledge of our various specialists.
+Our own Financial Drawing Board provides an empty canvas on which we can ‘draw’ your current financial and tax position.
+This is the point of departure on a journey through time past various changes in your organisation or a forecast of your figures.

-The canvas is supported by an advanced platform featuring hundreds of different models for a wide range of financial and fiscal analyses.
-When we add your data, your figures will be dynamically displayed in all model options.
-What will happen if, for example, you modify your transfer pricing model?
-And what will your figures look like if we take into account the interest deduction restriction under BEPS?
-We have already created models to answer such questions.
-When combined with your figures, the FDB offers you specific insights that can be used for strategic decision-making.
+Under the canvas is an advanced basis of hundreds of different models for a variety of financial and tax analyses.
+As we add your data, your information is dynamically represented in all model options.
+What happens, for instance, if you adjust your transfer pricing model?
+And what will your figures look like if we include the interest deduction restriction under BEPS?
+We have already developed the models for this.
+Using your figures, the Financial Drawing Board will provide you with specific insights as a basis for strategic decision-making.

-Our vision for data analysis in the tax function starts with steps you can already take at this moment in time.
-Contact us to discover the possibilities of data analysis for your organisation.
+Our vision of data analysis for the tax function of the future begins with steps that you can already take today.
+Please contact us to discover the possibilities of data analysis for your organisation.